I’ve reviewed all the different options for you to make your journey from Copenhagen to Bergen as cheap and smooth as possible.

 Because smooth we like.

-As a Dane myself I also had the opportunity to go spying on websites in Danish, in order to give you the most up-to-date local insights.
+As a Dane myself I also had the opportunity to go spying on Danish websites to give you the most up-to-date local insights.

 But chances are that you’re in planning mode and are not looking for small talk, so let’s get straight to the point!